lostintangent/gitdoc/README.md

 - `GitDoc: Commit Message Format` - Specifies the [moment.js](https://momentjs.com/) format string to use when generating auto-commit messages.
 Defaults to `LLL`.

 - `GitDoc: Enabled` - Specifies whether to automatically create a commit each time you save a file.

+- `GitDoc: File Pattern` - Specifies a glob that indicates the exact files that should be automatically committed.
+This is useful if you'd like to only [auto-commiting specific files](#auto-commiting-specific-files), as opposed to an entire branch.